-A maximum of 30 visits are covered per calendar year within the Tier 1 Network of Providers only.
-There is a \$35 co-payment for each visit.
+A maximum of 20 visits are covered per calendar year within the Tier 1 Network of Providers only.
+There is a \$35 co-payment attached to the first 10 visits.
+The second 10 visits are reimbursed at 50% of the Allowed Amount.
+The member is financially responsible for 50%.
 X-rays done at the chiropractor's office are a non-covered benefit.
 Chiropractors are licensed to perform physical therapy.
 If the Chiropractor performs physical therapy, the visit is counted as a Chiropractic visit.
 When there are both a chiropractic and physical therapy service, a co-payment will apply for each service.
 MRIs ordered by a Chiropractor require precertification by the Medical Management Department.
 If precertification is not obtained, the member may be responsible for payment.